Hakorr/Userscripts/README.md

 # My userscripts

-> *Clumsy and inelegant, they'll fall apart, but they'll work, and they'll keep working, as long as there's someone around to bodge them again if they break.*
+> *Clumsy and inelegant, they'll fall apart, but they'll work, and they'll keep working, as long as there's someone around to bodge them again if they break.* - **Tom Scott (The Art of the Bodge)**

 **This is why I love userscripts!
 You shouldn't complain if they're not professionally made :)**